 The idea behind weatherstripping is to make sure there are no air leaks around the windows and doors in your house.
 By weatherstripping your windows and doors you can keep cold winter drafts of air from coming into your house.
 It is very useful to do this especially when the seasons start to change because when cold air comes into your house, your heat is also escaping to the outside.
 In the long run, weatherstripping will save you money that could be leaking down through tiny gaps around those movable joints.
+You may also want to consider window insulation from Campbell Window Film as well as an extra layer of insulation to keep heat in the home.

 How do I determine the amount of weatherstripping I will need?